BeamMP/Docs/docs/en/FAQ/Update-launcher.md

 !!! note

-    You should have already used or installed BeamMP using the installer provided by https://beammp.com before continueing.
+    You should have already used or installed BeamMP using the installer provided by https://beammp.com before continuing.

 # Downloading and installing a new Launcher